cerithf/wrth-sgwrs/website/pages/grammar/06 - Prepositions.md

 ## 6. Prepositions

-Prepositions are difficult when learning a new language because they often work slightly differently from language to language – rarely ius there a 1:1 translation every time.
+Prepositions are difficult when learning a new language because they often work slightly differently from language to language – rarely is there a 1:1 translation every time.
 Here is a list of common prepositions in Welsh and their **closest** English equivalents:

 | Welsh   | English |
 | ------- | ------- |